Michigan: Pain and Symptom Management for Nurses

 • Craving or a strong desire or urge to use the substance

-• Recurrent use of the substance, resulting in a failure to fulfill major role obligations at work, school, or home
+• Recurrent use of the substance, failing to fulfill major role obligations at work, school, or home

 • Continued use of the substance despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of its use

-• Important social, occupational, or recreation activities are given up or reduced because of use of the substance
+• Important social, occupational, or recreational activities are given up or reduced because of the use of the substance

 • Recurrent use of the substance in situations in which it is physically hazardous